 Another way of storing energy for later use is to store the energy as mechanical energy.
 This is of most use when the energy being stored is already mechanical energy, which is not the case with solar, and while it could be used to store energy from a wind turbine, I have not seen any practical use with wind energy either.
 Formula one cars store mechanical energy in a flywheel using a Kinetic Energy Recovery System, KERS but there is very limited use of flywheels for storage as friction limits them to short duration storage.

-Alternative: Storage free ‘Green’ predictable energy.
+Storage free alternatives: ‘Green’ predictable energy.

 ‘Green’ Fission: radioactive material can be eliminated, but at a cost.